The Thermals at The Garage

 Here’s Your Future is the evening’s clear highlight.
 The opening track from 2006’s stunning The Body, The Blood, The Machine, it perfectly encapsulates The Thermals.
 A mixture of Orwellian paranoia and Dead Kennedy’s gusto, it begins with a line begging to be sung at full volume by a room of devoted fans: “God reached his hand down from the sky, he flooded the land and he set it on fire.”
 The crowd are more than happy to oblige.

-For further information about The Thermals and future events visit here.
+For further information and future events visit the Thermals’ website here.

 Watch the video for Born to Kill here: